Friday, April 24, 2026

 I had diced bell peppers and red onions and 2 small bottles of siracha spicy mayo and southwest chipotle sauce

-I kept all the burrito making stuff in a plastic shopping bag, so it was easy to pull it out from the Dometic cooler fridge to make a wrap.
+I kept all the burrito making stuff in a plastic shopping bag, so it was easy to pull it out from the Dometic cooler fridge to make a wrap for lunch or dinner.
+I usually alternated between Mexican and Indian.

-For dessert i had dates, dark chocolate covered almonds, apples, or home made baked beans, https://hunneyd.blogspot.com/2025/11/deconstructed-instant-pot-baked-beans.html
+For dessert i had the options of dates, dark chocolate covered almonds, apples, or home made baked beans, https://hunneyd.blogspot.com/2025/11/deconstructed-instant-pot-baked-beans.html

 For snacking, roasted unsalted peanuts, wasabi almonds, or the aforementioned dates/ choc covered almonds.

 You have to be careful the pot doesn't start spewing foam after the pot starts venting.
-I found medium heat until it vented once, then reduce to low for 5 minutes, and then let it naturally cool another 5-10 minutes (it's cold outside when camping).
+I found medium heat until it vented once, remove the pot from the burner for minute to calm down, then add back to the burner on low for 5 minutes, and then let it naturally cool another 5-10 minutes (it's cold outside when camping).
+Too fiddly/complicated? idk

 I'd then add